-Before you leave the hospital, a health professional will tell you how to care for your wound and will give you advice on dealing with your specific situation.
-You will also be given tips on how to care for your newborn.
-Feel free to ask any questions you may have.
+Before you leave the hospital, a health professional will tell you how to care for your wound and will give you advice for your specific situation.
+Don't hesitate to ask all the questions you may have.
+You can also read the section The body after birth, page 254, for more information.